- If you don’t review your work, life will do it for you

 Check out what happened:

-- Review your journal entries of the last three months
+- Review your journal entries from the last three months.

-- Review your calendar entries for the last three months
+- Review your calendar entries from the last three months.

-- Take a hard and deep look at your last quarter
+- Take a deep, hard look at your last quarter.

-- Write down the last three months and leave space below them to put there your successes and failures
+- Summarize your last three months and leave space below them where you can include your successes and failures.

 Take your time.
-Read through everything you’ve got on the last quarter and jot down your successes and failures of the last months.
-And always remember: “there’s no failure, there’s only feedback”.
+Read through everything you have on the last quarter and jot down your successes and failures of the last months.
+And always remember: “There’s no failure; there’s only feedback.”

 Step 3.
 Plan your next quarter